#1 A NEET’s tale

 Not knowing the first thing about game-design, Sato enlists Yamazaki’s help and is shocked to find out that making a game takes considerable time, resources, and skill.
 Weighing their options, Yamazaki explains that the only feasible game to create in a mere month is a hentai visual novel.

-Sato has no talent for programming or art, so he is burdened with the duty of story writing.
+Sato has no talent for programming nor art, so he is burdened with the duty of story writing.
 This creative endeavor is the first time in years he has done something approaching work and thus it ends up being central to his character arc.
-It’s interesting to follow the game’s development, how it plunges Sato into an obsession with hentai or porn, but also how it returns a semblance of self-confidence in him.
+It’s interesting to follow the game’s development, how it plunges Sato into an obsession with hentai and porn, but also how it returns a semblance of self-confidence in him.
 For once, he is achieving something, even if many would argue that it’s not the most admirable success.

 Not only does the show play with the colors and quality of its animation when Sato’s life makes a downturn, it also plunges into full-on surrealism when things get exceptionally dire and his delusions take over.

 When Sato suspects the NHK is unto him, fantasy and reality begin to blend.
 He takes advice about countering the NHK’s efforts from his furniture and appliances, he has wild imaginations about fighting against their Men in Black, and even the pure, lovable Misaki is transformed into various secret agent types.

 It lends a twisted humor to the show, by depicting the downfall of its protagonist in a goofy fashion.
 It also makes for a nice break from the otherwise realistic direction of the story.

 I have saved up Welcome to the NHK for a long time and the reason for doing so is that I always dread these kind of heavy shows about depression and unhealthy lifestyles.
 Even when they are done well, they tend to call forth unpleasant feelings and memories in me, which I don’t always feel like being confronted with.